 Energy Drinks and Shots

 The young first embraced the 5-Hour Energy Shots and are still the biggest users.
 According to a WSJ article from a few years ago “Bottlers of Buzz Wake Up to Find Seniors as Customers” the 5-Hour Energy Shots also became popular with plenty of seniors over age 60 who aren’t ready to slow down.
 At the Costco, cases of energy shots are stacked beside Ensure nutrition shakes and across from tubes of wrinkle cream.

 As the energy shots became popular with baby boomers they actually started advertising with AARP.
 Reportedly the energy shots are a big seller at some golf courses.
 Any grocery or convenience store will have tons of them to choose from.

 Now this trend has expanded to shelves full of all types of energy drinks and energy shots everywhere you go as they have soared in popularity with young adults and some use among boomers.

 Some say they are fine in moderation.
 Others warn intensely caffeinated beverages come with some serious health risks for middle age plus persons.
 (The Surprising Risks of Energy Drinks for Boomers).
 If you are sensitive to caffeine don’t use energy drinks.
 Certainly don’t use energy drinks and alcohol.
 For me it sounds like usage in moderation is the key and most of us at this age already know that.

-Boomers need to do their own research to pick a healthy energy drink that suits them and those under the care of a doctor should ask if there is any reason they shouldn’t use energy drinks in moderation.
+Boomers need to do their own research to see if either of these other options for caffeine suits them and those under the care of a doctor should ask if there is any reason they shouldn’t use energy drinks in moderation.